 There are no piezometers installed to monitor water levels in the Sludge Impoundment Dikes.
 Water deposited during sludge deposition or due to precipitation drains through the embankment (which contains a filter zone) or into the foundation.
-New instruments were installed in September 2021 and will be reported in the next annual report.
+New instruments were installed in September 2021 and have been recording data since October 2021.
+There are no previous records to compare maximum pore water pressures to previous monitoring periods.